Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: On quantifying the birth and death of words

+In this section, we aim to measure the births and deaths of words over time.
+As we will show, this will turn out to be a delicate and arguably ill-defined task.
+We will arrive at this conclusion by considering and attempting to reproduce the work of Petersen \etal~\cite{petersen2012a} on word life spans, and, by doing so, show how word death rates are strongly affected by our vantage point in history.

-In~\cite{petersen2012statistical}, Petersen \etal\ examined the birth and death rates of words over time for various data sets in the first version of the Google Books corpus.
-They defined the birth year and death year of an individual word as the first and last year, respectively, that the given word appeared above one twentieth its median relative frequency.
-Excluded from considerations were words appearing in only one year and words appearing for the first time before 1700.
-The rates of word birth and death, respectively, were found by normalizing the numbers of births and deaths by the total number of unique words in a given year.
+Petersen \etal~\cite{petersen2012a} examined the birth and death rates of words over time for various data sets in the 2009 version of the Google Books corpus including unfiltered English, English Fiction, Spanish, and Hebrew.

+Their quantification of birth and death is nuanced and requires some examination.
+They define the birth year and death year of an individual word as the first and last year, respectively, that the given word's relative frequency $\frequencyword$ is found to be equal to or greater than a cutoff frequency $\frequencycut{y_1}{y_2}$ equal to one twentieth its median relative frequency $\frequencymedian{y_1}{y_2}$, i.e., $ \frequencyword \ge \frequencycut{y_1}{y_2} = 0.05 \frequencymedian{y_1}{y_2}. $ The subscripts $y_1$ and $y_2$ indicate the first and last year of the overall time period.
+They exclude words appearing in only one year (we will show this is problematic) and words appearing for the first time before $y_1 = 1700$.
+The rates of word birth and death, respectively, are then found by normalizing the numbers of word births and deaths by the total number of unique words in a given year.

-Results typical to all data sets included decreased birth rates and increased death rates over time.
-These results are not implausible, and the results were noted to be qualitatively similar when one tenth the median frequency is used as a threshold.
-But the very specific nature of the analysis---particularly the multiple temporal restrictions on the words included in the analysis, the reliance on a particular proportion of each word's median frequency, and the ignoring of all but the first and last crossings over this threshold---raise questions as to the robustness of the method.
+For all four data sets, Petersen \etal\ found strongly decreased birth rates and increased death rates over time, a variation for both of two to three orders of magnitude occurring most rapidly between 1950 and 2000.
+They noted that they obtained qualitatively similar results when one tenth the median frequency is used as the cutoff threshold.

-Now, the common-sense interpretation of ``word death'' is clearly that a word falls out of usage (relatively) at a fixed point in history.
-Ignoring all but the first and last crossings of a threshold tied to both a word's usage frequency and a specific time range appears to cause problems in this regard in~\cite{petersen2012statistical}, and we find a boundary effect for death rates induced by the choice of the time range's end point.
-To demonstrate this, we recreate the described analysis for the second version of English Fiction.